OVER THE COURSE OF THREE DAYS, PARTICIPANTS WILL:

 Eric Garcetti is a fourth-generation Angeleno and the 42nd Mayor of Los Angeles.
 Born and raised in the San Fernando Valley — the son of public servants and the grandson and great-grandson of immigrants from Mexico and Eastern Europe — Mayor Garcetti’s life has been shaped by a deep commitment to the core values of justice, dignity, and equality for all people.
 Mayor Garcetti’s government service began on the LA City Council, where he spent four terms as council president before being elected mayor in 2013 and winning re-election in 2017 by the widest margin in the history of Los Angeles.
 Beyond his time at City Hall, Mayor Garcetti has served his country as an intelligence officer in the United States Navy Reserve, and taught at the University of Southern California and Occidental College.
 The mayor received his BA and MA from Columbia University, and studied as a Rhodes Scholar at Oxford University and later at the London School of Economics.
 He is also a jazz pianist and photographer.
 Mayor Garcetti and his wife, First Lady Amy Elaine Wakeland, are the proud parents of a daughter, Maya, and have been foster parents for more than a decade.

-Amanda Gorman, a Los Angeles native, is called at 20-years-old "the next great figure of poetry in the US."
-In 2017, she made history by becoming the first-ever Youth Poet Laureate of the United States of America.
-In this role, Gorman has spoken at the Library of Congress, the United Nations x Mashable Social Good Summit, WE Day, and venues across the country.
-Prior to her national position, she served as the inaugural Youth Poet Laureate of LA and later the West.
-In these capacities, she met former First Lady Michelle Obama at the White House, conducted a library tour, and published The One for Whom Food Is Not Enough.
-She is founder and executive director of One Pen One Page, which promotes literacy through free creative writing programming for underserved youth.
-Gorman has been a HERlead Fellow in Washington, DC, and London, and a UN Youth Delegate in NYC.
-She’s performed alongside Jennifer Aniston, Morgan Freeman, Lin-Manuel Miranda, and former Secretary of State Hillary Clinton.
-Featured in The New York Times, “Today,” MTV, Teen Vogue, Seventeen, TIDAL, Essence's Woke 100 list, Time for Kids, Yahoo Style, the Google Assistant, and more, her work has appeared or is forthcoming in The New York Times, Wall Street Journal, The Washington Post, Glamour, The Boston Globe, the Huffington Post, and Elle UK.
-A recipient of awards from Scholastic Inc. and YoungArts and the OZY Genius Grant, Gorman is a Harvard junior in the top of her class.
-Recently named a 2018 Glamour College Women of the Year, she studies sociology and Spanish.
+At 20 years old, LA native Amanda Gorman is called “the next great figure of poetry in the US.”
+In 2017 she made history by becoming the first-ever youth poet laureate of the US.
+In this role she has spoken at the Library of Congress, the United Nations x Mashable Social Good Summit, WE Day, and venues across the country.
+Prior to her national position she served as the inaugural youth poet laureate of LA and later the West.
+In these capacities she met Michelle Obama at the White House, conducted a library tour, and published The One for Whom Food Is Not Enough.
+She is founder and executive director of One Pen One Page, which promotes literacy among youth through free creative writing programming.
+She has been a HERlead Fellow and a UN Youth Delegate, and has been featured in numerous publications and on television.
+Her work has appeared or is forthcoming in The New York Times, The Wall Street Journal, The Washington Post, and other outlets.
+She has awards from Scholastic Inc., YoungArts, and the OZY Genius Grant, and is currently a Harvard junior.
+She was recently named a 2018 Glamour College Women of the Year.

 Fran Pavley served 29 years in elected office.
 Born and raised in Los Angeles, Pavley was elected the first mayor of Agoura Hills in 1982, and served 14 years in the California Assembly and the State Senate.
 Former State Senator Pavley authored landmark climate policies that have created a market for innovation and investment in clean energy and vehicles, which have helped clean up our air, grow the economy, and reduce greenhouse gas emissions.
 As chair of the Senate’s Natural Resources and Water Committee, she was able to pass the state’s first Sustainable Groundwater Management Act, promote policies to protect our ocean and watersheds, and adopt measures to create more sustainable local water supplies.
 Pavley worked on polices that reduced exposure to toxins, provided services for the developmentally disabled, and passed laws to protect children and women from abuse.
 Due to term limits in California, she is now an environmental consultant and continues to work on climate policies, clean energy, watershed health, and stormwater initiatives, as well as the proposed wildlife corridor in the Santa Monica Mountains.
 She is working as the environmental director for the USC Schwarzenegger Institute, and serves on several state and local advisory boards and committees.